WilliamJarboe/Published/README.md

 # Old published projects
 A collection of projects that were so old, I didn't know I should be preserving their source code...
 Most of these were middle school projects.

+The .exe files are all written in Java, targeted at Java 1.6.0.
+The .apk files are all targeted to Android, for a S6's screen resolution.
+The extra space on new screens can actually be used as a safe spot to hide in the bullet hell games...